emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/learningRate.md

 <p>

-Therefore, as a final exploratory analysis, we re-run the generalised mixed effects model excluding only the values that are outliers on the percentage correct outcome (have unusually low accuracy).
-(An analagous analysis was also run for the perseverative error outcome).
+Therefore, we re-run the generalised mixed effects model excluding only the values that are outliers on the percentage correct outcome (have unusually low accuracy).
 </p>

 <br>